MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-assignments.md

 ## Directly assigning users programmatically
 ### Assign a user to an access package with Microsoft Graph
 You can also directly assign a user to an access package using Microsoft Graph.
-A user in an appropriate role with an application that has the delegated `EntitlementManagement.ReadWrite.All` permission, or an application with that application permission, can call the API to [create an accessPackageAssignmentRequest](/graph/api/entitlementmanagement-post-accesspackageassignmentrequests?view=graph-rest-beta&preserve-view=true).
-In this request, the value of the `requestType` property should be `AdminAdd`, and the `accessPackageAssignment` property is a structure that contains the `targetId` of the user being assigned.
+A user in an appropriate role with an application that has the delegated `EntitlementManagement.ReadWrite.All` permission, or an application with that application permission, can call the API to [create an accessPackageAssignmentRequest](/graph/api/entitlementmanagement-post-assignmentrequests?view=graph-rest-1.0&preserve-view=true).
+In this request, the value of the `requestType` property should be `adminAdd`, and the `assignment` property is a structure that contains the `targetId` of the user being assigned.

 ### Assign a user to an access package with PowerShell